- Name: God Gundam

 Finally, the God Gundam comes with a couple of beam sabre energy blades to attach to the hilts.

 All in all, God Gundam is a great release.
 I can only really complain about the looseness of the thigh joints and that the gauntlets would come off rather easy.
 Otherwise, I had a great time playing around the Robot Spirits God Gundam.
-I really hope that Bandai release the rest of the Shuffle Alliance and some of the other more memorable (yet kind of racist) Gundams from G Gundam.
+I really hope that Bandai releases the rest of the Shuffle Alliance and some of the other more memorable (yet kind of racist) Gundams from G Gundam.
 C’mon Tequila Gundam!

 |Posted 12 December, 2014 - 12:43 by SentaiSeiya|